-The design of the statue has been engineered in such a way that it can withstand earthquakes and high wind speed of up to 100km/second.
+The design of the statue has been engineered in such a way that it can withstand earthquakes and high wind speeds of up to 100km/second.

 The statue also comprises 4 lifts in the legs and each can carry 26 people at a time to the top, in approximately 40 seconds.

-A lot for tourists visit the viewing gallery inside the statue which gives excellent views of surrounding hills and the Narmada river.
-Through lifts, tourists can reach the viewing gallery and admire the surreal views of Vindhya and Satpura mountain ranges.
+A lot of tourists visit the viewing gallery inside the statue which gives excellent views of surrounding hills and the Narmada river.
+Through lifts, tourists can reach the viewing gallery and admire the surreal views of the Vindhya and Satpura mountain ranges.

 There is a beautiful Valley of Flowers on the premises of the statue of Unity.
 The valley features a variety of flowers that complements the entire ambiance and fills it with their exotic fragrance.
 It has become one of the most popular tourist destinations in a couple of months and the place is totally worth visiting for history buffs and nature lovers.

-By Air.
-Vadodara is the nearest big city to the Statue of Unity and its airport which is known as Vadodara airport is 90 km away from the statue.
-There are frequent flights to Vadodra from all major cities of India hence tourists who are planning to travel by air will not face flight availability and booking issues.
+Vadodara is the nearest big city to the Statue of Unity, thus, deboard at Vadodara Airport situated about 90 km away from the statue.
+There are frequent flights to Vadodra from most of the major cities of India.
 From the airport, one may take a taxi or a bus to reach the desired location in the city.